-If Server Blob auditing is enabled, it always applies to the database (i.e. the database will be audited), regardless of the database auditing settings.
+If server blob auditing is enabled, it always applies to the database (that is, the database will be audited), regardless of the database auditing settings.

-- You need to use a different storage account or retention period for a specific database.
+- You want to use a different storage account or retention period for a specific database.

-- You want to audit different event types or categories for a specific database than are being audited for the rest of the databases on this server (e.g. if table inserts need to be audited only for a specific database).
+- You want to audit event types or categories for a specific database that differ from event types or categories that are being audited for the rest of the databases on the server.
+For example, you might have table inserts that need to be audited only for a specific database.

-Otherwise, it is recommended to only enable server-level Blob Auditing and leave the database-level auditing disabled for all databases.
+Otherwise, we recommended that you enable only server-level blob auditing and leave the database-level auditing disabled for all databases.

 The following section describes the configuration of auditing using the Azure portal.

-Navigate to the settings blade of the SQL Database /SQL Server you want to audit.
+Go to the Settings blade of the SQL database/SQL server you want to audit.
 In the Settings blade, select Auditing & Threat detection.

-If you prefer to set up a server auditing policy (which will apply to all existing and newly created databases on this server), you can click on the View server settings link in the database auditing blade, which allows you to view or modify the server auditing settings from this context.
+If you prefer to set up a server auditing policy (which will apply to all existing and newly created databases on this server), you can select the View server settings link in the database auditing blade.
+You can then view or modify the server auditing settings.

-If you prefer to enable Blob Auditing on the database-level (in addition or instead of server-level auditing), turn Auditing ON, and choose the Blob Auditing Type.
+If you prefer to enable blob auditing on the database level (in addition to or instead of server-level auditing), for Auditing, select ON, and for Auditing type, select Blob.

-Select Storage Details to open the Audit Logs Storage Blade.
-Select the Azure storage account where logs will be saved, and the retention period, after which the old logs will be deleted, then click OK at the bottom.
-Tip: Use the same storage account for all audited databases to get the most out of the auditing reports templates.
+To open the Audit Logs Storage blade, select Storage Details.
+Select the Azure storage account where logs will be saved, and then select the retention period, after which the old logs will be deleted.
+Then click OK.

-- If you want to customize the audited events, you can do this via PowerShell or REST API - see the Automation (PowerShell/REST API) section for more details.
+- If you want to customize the audited events, you can do this via PowerShell or the REST API.
+For more details, see the Automation (PowerShell/REST API) section.

-- Once you've configured your auditing settings, you can turn on the new Threat Detection (preview) feature, and configure the emails to receive security alerts.
-Threat Detection allows you to receive proactive alerts on anomalous database activities that may indicate potential security threats.
-See Getting Started with Threat Detection for more details.
+- After you've configured your auditing settings, you can turn on the new threat detection feature and configure emails to receive security alerts.
+When you use threat detection, you receive proactive alerts on anomalous database activities that can indicate potential security threats.
+For more details, see Getting started with threat detection.